tektoncd/community/teps/0141-platform-context-variables.md

 This TEP proposes support for allowing platforms that build on top of Tekton to specify default, platform-specific variables that can be easily passed into Tasks and Pipelines, such as data from the event that triggered it.

 ## Motivation

+This feature is inspired by the "context" feature in GitHub Actions; see https://docs.github.com/en/actions/learn-github-actions/contexts#github-context for examples.

 ### Use Cases